XMAMan/SmallSI/readme.md

 <img src="https://github.com/XMAMan/SmallSI/blob/master/Images/NormalConstraintEffectiveMass.png" width="450" height="405" />

-Despite we are working here with vectors and a matrix so resulting term is a scalar value (green marked).
+Despite we are working here with vectors and a matrix the resulting term is a scalar value (green marked).

 #### Using the constraint impulse in code